 In order to maintain this, control of the following variables is key: temperature, moisture, oxygen, chemical and physical composition, and size and shape of the heap.
 There is an optimum range for each of these elements to produce the most efficient compost.

-However, in general, a good compost heap simply has a good mix of materials (woody, dry material and rich, organic material), is kept moist, is aerated, and is maintained at a size and shape that is sufficient for the process to occur but is not so big as to stop oxygen from reaching the center.
+However, in general, a good compost heap simply has a good mix of materials (woody, dry material and rich, organic material; 2:1 dry to green material is the best!), is kept moist, is aerated, and is maintained at a size and shape that is sufficient for the process to occur but is not so big as to stop oxygen from reaching the center.
+You can also break down your materials to smaller sizes for more surface area and fast break down.

 Now, depending on the scale of composting, the exact numbers and the amount of work needed to maintain these elements varies, but here is the scientific breakdown of a good compost heap…